 Among the suspected war crimes examined are Russian strikes on residential buildings, civilian infrastructure, and power plants, leaving hundreds of civilians killed and wounded and millions of people without heat and water.

 The report concludes that four key Russian weapons and weapon systems used to carry out suspected war crimes are, to varying degrees, reliant upon western-made components.
 It also concludes that existing regulations and enforcements aiming to cut Russia’s access to western dual-use technology are not sufficient, evidenced by the fact that exports to Russia from companies making components sought by the Kremlin continue.

-Authors of the report make several recommendations for policy makers and businesses:
+The authors of the report make several recommendations to policy makers and businesses:

 1. Recognise and publicly acknowledge the existence of the problem;

 2. Carry out a thorough and holistic review of existing sanction and export control measures;